tyz/orcon-mvs15/README.md

 - Creates a fan entity with all supported presets (Away, Auto, Low, Medium, High + 15/30/60m timed modes)
 - The fan reported mode is used to update the fan's current preset, so it will notice when the mode was changed by an RF15 remote for example
 - Auto-detects a CO₂ remote and creates a sensor
-- (not yet) Auto-detects a humidity sensor and creates a sensor
+- Auto-detects a humidity sensor and creates a sensor
-- Will create a Home-Assistant notification if the fan reports a fault
+- Sets an attribute if the fan reports a fault

 ## TODO